orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 **1. In case original nodes in Neo4j have multiple _Labels_, they are imported into a single OrientDB vertex Class.
 Depending on the specific use case, after the migration, it may be useful to manually move vertices to other Classes.
 How can this be done?**

 First, please note that there is an open [enhancement request](https://github.com/orientechnologies/orientdb-neo4j-importer/issues/8) about having a customized mapping between Neo4j _Labels_ and OrientDB `Classes`.
-Untill it is implemented, a possible strategy to quickly move vertices into other `Classes` is to use the [`MOVE VERTEX`](SQL-Move-Vertex.md) syntax.
+Until it is implemented, a possible strategy to quickly move vertices into other `Classes` is to use the [`MOVE VERTEX`](SQL-Move-Vertex.md) syntax.

 The following are the steps to follow: